Best monocular 2024: Spot the top models on the market

 Don't buy it if:

-❌ You wear glasses: The eye relief is only 13mm, so if you wear eyeglasses you'd be wise to choose a different option.
+❌ You wear glasses: The eye relief is only 13mm, so if you wear glasses we'd recommend looking elsewhere.

 The bottom line

-🔎 Hawke Endurance ED 10x42 monocular Fantastic quality glass in a small and lightweight package, making it perfect for on-the-go observations.
-It's designed to withstand various weather conditions and comes with great quality accessories. ★★★★
+🔎 Hawke Endurance ED 10x42 monocular Fantastic quality glass in a small and lightweight package, perfect for on-the-go observations.
+It's designed to withstand various weather conditions and comes with quality accessories. ★★★★

 With its waterproof optics, you can use this monocular worry-free even in rough weather.
-Plus, it's nitrogen-purged to prevent fogging.
+It's also nitrogen-purged to prevent fogging.
 And with its rubber casing, lens covers and lanyard, you're less likely to accidentally drop or misplace it.

-The main drawback is that the eye relief is only 13mm, so it wouldn't be a good choice if you wear glasses.
-But anyone else is likely to enjoy the convenient twist-up eyecup.
+From the 350 reviews on Amazon, we gathered users like the portability, value and ease of use of this monocular, scoring it 4.5 out of 5 stars.
+The main drawback is that the eye relief is only 13mm, so it wouldn't be a good choice if you wear glasses; anyone else is likely to enjoy the convenient twist-up eyecup.

 • Need a tripod?
 Have a look at our roundup of the Best tripods